-To mitigate the volatility caused by changes in AOCI, some community banks will be forced to hold their investment securities with an amortized cost designation for accounting purposes.
-Due to the complexity of the accounting rules surrounding these investments, they can never be sold except in the rarest of circumstances without jeopardizing their ability to hold these investments at amortized cost in the future.
-This action will further decrease available liquidity for the institution while adversely impacting demand for investment securities for all market participants.
+To mitigate the volatility caused by changes in AOCI, we will be forced to hold our investment securities with an amortized cost designation for accounting purposes.
+Due to the complexity of the accounting rules surrounding these investments, they can never be sold except in the rarest of circumstances without jeopardizing our ability to hold these investments at amortized cost in the future.
+This action will further decrease available liquidity while adversely impacting demand for investment securities for all market participants.

-Risk Weighting will be challenging, expensive, and a disincentive to mortgage lending:
+Risk Weighting will be challenging, expensive, and a disincentive to mortgage lending by community banks.
+Assigning proposed risk-weightings to various assets will be an expensive and time-consuming undertaking, and:

-Assigning proper risk-weightings to various assets will be an expensive and time-consuming undertaking, which will require additional staff and expensive software.
-This will serve as a disincentive to mortgage and real estate lending at community banks, especially loans kept "inportfolio" as is common in the community banking model.
-Particularly harmful to community banks is the punitive impact of changes to balloon mortgage loans and all second liens including home equity lines.
-These loans provide solid financing alternatives to home loan borrowers in underserved and rural communities and play a large role in shaping the local economies of the communities in which the loans are originated.
-Additionally, community bank lending, which focuses on tailoring loan products to the specific needs of the customer, is a powerful force in small business formation and growth that fuels job creation.
-As relationship-based lenders, community banks possess the local expertise needed to complete quality underwriting for these loan products and provide forms of financing that larger banks will not offer.
-Further, the introduction of "High Volatility Commercial Real Estate" (HVCRE), with a 150% risk weighting and limited exemptions, will in our assessment also limit a bank's willingness to make these loans and raise borrowing costs in this already challenged market.
-Further depressing residential and commercial real estate lending will result in additional harm to an already shaky rural real estate lending market.
+- 1. Will require additional staff and expensive software. - 2.
+Will serve as a disincentive to mortgage and real estate lending at community banks, especially loans kept "in--portfolio" as is common in the community banking model. - 3.
+Particularly harmful to us is the punitive impact of changes to balloon mortgage loans and all second liens including home equity lines.
+These loans provide solid financing alternatives to home loan borrowers in underserved and rural communities and play a large role in shaping the local economies of the communities in which the loans are originated. - 4.
+Our lending practices and strategies, which focuses on tailoring loan products to the specific needs of the customer, is a powerful force in small business formation and growth that fuels job creation.
+As relationship-based lenders, we possess the local expertise needed to complete quality underwriting for these loan products and provide forms of financing that large mega banks will not and do not offer.

-Where does the Allowance for Loan and Lease Losses fit into the mix?
+- 5. The introduction of "High Volatility Commercial Real Estate" (HVCRE), with a 150% risk weighting and limited exemptions, will also limit our willingness to make these loans and raise borrowing costs in this already challenged market. - 6.
+Will further depress residential and commercial real estate lending will result in additional harm to an already shaky rural real estate lending market. - 7.
 Specific allocations of capital are made for higher risk, classified, past due and non-accrual loans.
-However, the proposal does not allow for adequate inclusion of the allowance in the determination of regulatory capital.
-We must remember that the allowance represents the first line of defense against harmful credit loss and it properly represents an allocation of capital to meet that objective.
-Yet the proposal continues to cap the allowance while ignoring its importance by not elevating at least some component as higher tier capital.
-It appears that with the additional capital requirements, perhaps there will be adjustments in the way this important risk management tool is utilized by banks and evaluated by the regulators.

-From a macro perspective, this particular point in the economic cycle would appear to be perhaps the worst time possible for regulatory policies that result in disincentives for banks to fund properly underwritten real estate loans.
-While apparently well-intentioned from all appearances, many of these changes will limit choices and raise costs for the consumer.
-Further, the resultant increased market share and concentration of residential real estate mortgage loans in the largest institutions is simply not healthy for our economy.
+However, the proposal does not allow for adequate inclusion of the allowance in the determination of regulatory capital. - 8.
+The allowance represents the first line of defense against harmful credit loss and it properly represents an allocation of capital to meet that objective.
+Yet the proposal continues to cap the allowance while ignoring its importance by not elevating at least some component as higher tier capital. - 9.
+This particular point in the economic cycle would appear to be perhaps the worst time possible for regulatory policies that result in disincentives for us to fund properly underwritten real estate loans. - 10.
+While perhaps well-intentioned, these changes will either limit choices or raise costs for the consumer. - 11.
+The resultant increased market share and concentration of residential real estate mortgage loans in the largest large mega banks and financial institutions is simply not healthy for our economy.